ergo-services/ergo/docs/advanced/observer.md

 ## How to read this page

 The tour goes from the outside in.
 First the node at a glance, then its applications, then finding the one process that matters among thousands, then everything about that process and how to act on it.
 After that come the specialized views, each answering a specific question: how messages flow, how the node is connected, what the logs say, where memory and time go, and how a single request travels across the system.
-The last section shows how to point any of these views at any node in the cluster.
+Then how to point any of these views at any node in the cluster, and last, the same data read by an AI agent rather than by you.

 ## The node at a glance: Info